aiven/devportal/docs/products/kafka/howto/connect-with-python.rst

      #.
 Select **SASL** as the **Authentication Method**
      #.
 Next to *CA Certificate*, click **Download** and save the ``ca.pem`` file

+In the examples, we just show the name of the file, but in actual use, the full path should be used.

 Variables
 ---------